FloskelSalomon/quapos/README.md

 The repository contains the code which was used to quantify outer segments in the afformentioned paper.

 ## 1. Overview
-The provided code analyses outer segments from light microscopy and electron microscopy images.
+The provided codes aim to analyse outer segments from light microscopy and transmission electron microscopy images.

 ### Light Microscopy Analysis (QuaPOS-LM)
 The provided python code intends to analyse outer segments (OS) from fluorescent light microscopy images.
 Analysis was carried out in Python 3.9.
 The provided python code generates a random forest classifier from S-opsin stained retinal sections and enables their analysis.
 Afterwards the random forest classifier is used to extract different features to analyse two datasets.
-First, postnatal development of outer segments is analysed.
-Second, OS degeneration is analysed in a mutant mouse model called cone photoreceptor function loss 1 (Cpfl1).
-The provided python codes extract different shape, size, and intensity features and computes different plots and statistics to analyse their change over time and genotype.
+First, postnatal development of outer segments is analysed in C57BL/6JRj (wildtype) animals.
+Second, OS degeneration is analysed in a mutant mouse model called cone photoreceptor function loss 1 (Cpfl1) and compared to age-matched WT animals.
+The provided python codes extract different shape, size, and intensity features and compute different plots and statistics to analyse their change over time and genotype.

 - authors: Florian Salomon, Robert Haase
 - Institute: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany